Kenshiki Labs

 How Clean Room works

-Clean Room runs the full Kenshiki bounded-synthesis pipeline inside a disconnected, air-gapped environment on verified hardware.
+Clean Room runs the full Kenshiki Labs bounded-synthesis pipeline inside a disconnected, air-gapped environment on verified hardware.
 The prompt is compiled, evidence is retrieved from local governed sources, the self-hosted model generates a proposal, and the Claim Ledger evaluates it against evidence and local telemetry.
 The output is signed with a full attestation chain before it reaches anyone.

-Your data · Outside Kenshiki
+Your data · Outside Kenshiki Labs

 Output states